csinva/csinva.github.io/_notes/research_ovws/ovw_ml_medicine.md

   - Hidden in Plain Sight — Reconsidering the Use of Race Correction in Clinical Algorithms ([vyas, eisenstein, & jones, 2020](https://www.nejm.org/doi/full/10.1056/NEJMms2004740))
     - Now is the Time for a Postracial Medicine: Biomedical Research, the National Institutes of Health, and the Perpetuation of Scientific Racism ([2017](https://www.tandfonline.com/doi/abs/10.1080/15265161.2017.1353165))
   - A Systematic Review of Barriers and Facilitators to Minority Research Participation Among African Americans, Latinos, Asian Americans, and Pacific Islanders ([george, duran, & norris, 2014](https://ajph.aphapublications.org/doi/full/10.2105/AJPH.2013.301706))
+  - The Use of Racial Categories in Precision Medicine Research ([callier, 2019](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6919973/))
   - Field Synopsis of Sex in Clinical Prediction Models for Cardiovascular Disease ([paulus...kent, 2016](https://www.ahajournals.org/doi/full/10.1161/CIRCOUTCOMES.115.002473)) - supports the use of sex in predicting CVD, but not all CDIs use it
   - Race Corrections in Clinical Models: Examining Family History and Cancer Risk ([zink, obermeyer, & pierson, 2023](https://www.medrxiv.org/content/10.1101/2023.03.31.23287926v1)) - family history variables mean different things for different groups depending on how much healthcare history their family had
 - ML papers